 How much do YouTube ads cost to run?

-YouTube ads have an average cost per view of between 10¢ and 3¢, with the views generated counting toward your overall viewer numbers.
+YouTube advertising averages between 1¢ and 2¢ cost per view (CPV) , with the views generated counting toward your overall viewer numbers.
 To put this into perspective, it costs around $2,000 to reach 100,000 viewers.

 YouTube ad specs

-Here’s everything you need to know about the dimensions and specifications for videos to qualify to run as YouTube ads.
+Here’s everything you need to know about the required dimensions and specifications for videos run as YouTube ads.

 - Skippable in-stream ads, non-skippable in-stream ads, and bumper ads must be uploaded as regular YouTube videos first and follow the specs for standard YouTube content.

-- Discovery ads need to abide by the following:
+- In-feed video ads need to abide by the following:

 - File format: AVI, ASF, QuickTime, Windows Media, MP4, or MPEG